mimanshu-maheshwari/mitnika/README.md

 ### User can create/remove/modify environments:
 ### User can create/remove/modify versions:
 ### User can create/remove/modify Global Environments Variables:
+### User should be able to backup all data somewhere in local only

 ## Structure:
 Project -> File -> Environment -> Version